70A.15.1010 << 70A.15.1030 >> 70A.15.1040

 (13) "Fine particulate" means particulates with a diameter of two and one-half microns and smaller.

-(21) "Silvicultural burning" means burning of wood fiber on forestland consistent with the provisions of RCW 70A.15.5120.
+(22) "Silvicultural burning" means burning of wood fiber on forestland or combustion of natural vegetation from silvicultural activities consistent with the provisions of RCW 70A.15.5120.

 NOTES: